alukosdev/ccsp/guidance/pasta.md

 ## Overview

-The Process for Attack Simulation and Threat Analysis (PASTA) is a risk-centric threat modeling methodology that provides a step-by-step process to inject risk analysis and context into an organization’s overall security strategy from the beginning.
+The Process for Attack Simulation and Threat Analysis (PASTA) is a risk-centric threat modeling methodology that provides a step-by-step process to inject risk analysis and context into an organization's overall security strategy from the beginning.
 PASTA encourages collaboration across all stakeholders, creating an environment focused on security.

 ## Stages